Must Go Faster

 I find myself halfway done with a task thinking “Bet I’d already be done if I’d used AI”.
 Or, worse, using AI for an hour on something and having to scrap it completely because the AI solution just isn’t working.

-For me, AI sells the optimizer’s dream, but so far has only delivered a nightmare.
+For me, AI sells the optimizer’s dream, but so far has been unable to deliver.

 Damned if I Do, Damned if I Don’t

-I suppose the simplest solution here is to simply always use AI.
+I suppose the simplest solution to avoid these decisions is to simply always use AI.
 Take the decision out of it.
-AI is the default path and should only be avoided when it doesn’t work.
+AI is the default path and should only be skipped when it doesn’t work.

 Honestly, it’s not a bad solution.

-Benefit #1: It will cause me to learn the most about AI.
+Benefit #1: It will cause me to learn the most about leveraging AI in my work.
 That seems like a wise career move (see above re: job elimination).
-Adaptation to this new way of working appears to be pivotal in my industry and likely contributes to the nagging feeling of needing to go faster.
+Adaptation to this new way of working is being preached as pivotal to success in my industry, and it likely contributes to my persistent feeling of needing to go faster.

 Benefit #2: It’ll help reduce decision fatigue.
-If AI as the default is just “how I work now”, I don’t have to belabor decisions on when to apply it and when not to.
+If AI as the default is just “how I work”, I don’t have to belabor decisions on when to apply it and when not to.

 Benefit #3: On the whole, I’ll probably get more done if I do it right.
 Granted, the first year or so will likely be slower as I learn all the ways to appropriately implement it.
 But eventually it should be faster… right?